-The Aloha Cafe (1931-2011) Tijuana’s first pre-tiki bar, was sporadically located on Avenida Revolución (then known as Main Street by americanos) — for eighty years!
+The Aloha Cafe (1928-2011) Tijuana’s first pre-tiki bar, was sporadically located on Avenida Revolución (then known as Main Street by americanos) — for over eighty years!
 It changed hands, was burned down and rebuilt several times, but stood the test of time until a fire in 2011 finally shut down the place.

 The U.S. federal prohibition of alcohol ended in 1933, with California following suit on April 8.
 A mere two months later, 150 businesses in Tijuana had closed, including 60% of the bars.

 As a result Cota regularly advertised the liquor and dancing of his place to San Diegans, beckoning them to experience the racy Honolulu Trio and their ‘latest hula thrills.’
 The only things tiki, really, were some decorations, the name, and the hula.
 Everything else screamed Tijuana tequila bar.
 No rum there…

 The Maggiora family came from the Refrancore wine country in Piedmont Italy.
 Angelo Della Maggiora and Giovanni ‘John’ Maggiora settled in San Diego, and for years operated a bar before the Volstead Act was passed.
 The oldest continually open bar in San Diego, it’s called The Tivoli.

 Angelo’s son Paul Della Maggiora went into business with another Italian in Tijuana, Alessandro Cardini, forming the wildly successful Paul and Alex’s restaurant.
 They were known for their fancy continental food and impressive wine cave.
 Their restaurant was at one point just across the street from The Aloha in Miguel Gonzalez’s Hotel Comerciál.
 They later joined forces with Caesar Cardini to form his Original Caesar’s Place hotel and restaurant.